voiceflow/rcjs-examples/hamburger-order-react/README.md

 If the button text goes back to "Start", then the current conversation session has ended.
 Pressing "Start" will begin a new conversation session and you can follow these instructions again from the top.

-## Explanation

-This is a minimal working example that demonstrates how to use the Voiceflow Runtime Client on a React project.